Archived - Department of Finance Canada Quarterly Financial Report for the Quarter Ended December 31, 2017 (unaudited)

 - Voted budgetary authorities: included in this category are the operational expenditures of the Department itself as well as authorized expenditures under grants and contribution programs.
 These expenditures must be specifically approved by Parliament through an appropriation act.

-This Departmental Quarterly Financial Report (QFR) reflects the results of the current fiscal period in relation to the Main Estimates and Supplementary Estimates A and B of 2015-16.
+This Departmental Quarterly Financial Report reflects the results of the current fiscal period in relation to the Main Estimates and Supplementary Estimates A and B of 2016-17.

-The following graph provides a comparison of budgetary authorities available for the full fiscal year and budgetary expenditures for the first nine months of 2015-16 and 2016-17.
-Non-budgetary authorities related to the value of loans disbursed to Crown corporations participating in the Crown Borrowing Framework are not reflected in the Estimates.
+The following graph provides a comparison of budgetary authorities available for the full fiscal year and budgetary expenditures for the first nine months of 2016-17 and 2017-18.
+Non-budgetary authorities related to the value of loans disbursed to Crown Corporations participating in the Crown Borrowing Framework are not reflected in the Estimates.

-Sections 2.1 and 2.2 below highlight the significant items that contributed to the increase in the resources available from 2015-16 to 2016-17 and the decrease in actual expenditures (budgetary and non-budgetary) as at December 31, 2016 compared to December 31, 2015.
-Full details can be found in Table 1, Statement of Authorities found at the end of this document.
+Sections 2.1 and 2.2 below highlight the significant items that contributed to the increase in the resources available from 2016-17 to 2017-18 and the increase in actual expenditures as at December 31, 2017 compared to December 31, 2016.
+Full details can be found in Table 1, Statement of Authorities located at the end of this document.

 2.1 Authorities Analysis